 Pacific she received nine different awards for teaching excellence, concern for

-student learning and public speaking.Barbara has published three books and a fourth is in production.The
+student learning and public speaking.Barb has published four books.The

 Danger is Everywhere!, about life in Hungary after the fall of